Wednesday, 29 February 2012

 In the first months we would start each meeting by speaking about an object we’d brought along which revealed something about our lives.
 As we each spoke out from a knitted square, a painted tin butterfly, a photograph of a grandparent, a branch of bay leaves or indeed a sledgehammer, a kind of intimacy was created in the room which would have been impossible otherwise in a meeting lasting two and a half hours.

-Over a couple of years the group shifted and morphed and ultimately dissolved; people got jobs, left, started other Transition projects, things changed.
+Over a couple of years the group shifted and morphed and ultimately dissolved; people got jobs, left, fell out, started other Transition projects, things changed.

 And I wouldn’t normally be thinking about it, but five of the people writing this week* on how our relationships have been/are influenced by Transition, were in that early group.
 And four of us were in the room together when instead of an object we each brought a relevant night dream we’d had and spoke it out loud to everyone else.
 We were looking for potential keys and clues as we made our way along the road less travelled of Transition.